saadarif/BannerMarksShiny/Readme.md

 2. Upload the template file for the course component as exported from Banner. **This file should be in the *.xlsx* format**.

 3. Upload your marksheet.
-For now the best thing is to download marks from moodle.
-Keep the downloaded sheet as is but change the headers for the scores to match their component name on Banner (eg. CWS2WEEk6).
+Download this sheet from Moodle. **IMPORTANT**: Don't Change anything in the downloaded sheet except the headers for the CW scores, that match their component name on Banner (eg. CWS2WEEk6). *Save this file as .xlsx*

 4. Download the file using the button.
 This file should be able to be imported into Banner as is!!!